dbmcclain/Lisp-Actors/StActors/README.md

 how simple can an Actors system become?
 And what are the benefits of it?

-It is now a fully functioning version, sans ASK and Parallel launch for mapping and iteration.
+This is now a fully functioning version, sans ASK and Parallel launch for mapping and iteration.
 Everything Actors runs in a single thread.
 Concurrency is very much alive by chopping your tasks into bite-sized comprehensible subtasks, and using SEND to activate the portions.